Majors and Minors

 At Lewis & Clark, students are expected to devote roughly one-third of their studies to fulfilling major requirements and one-third to General Education requirements.
 This leaves one-third available for electives.

 Some students choose to coordinate their choice of elective courses in order to complete requirements for a minor.
 A minor represents a clearly defined set of courses identifying a secondary area of expertise.
 The student may opt for a minor that complements the major or one that is seemingly unrelated to the major.
 Some overlap is permitted, with courses counting toward both the major and the minor, but a minimum of 12 semester credits must be exclusive to the minor (i.e., may not be used in any other set of major or minor requirements).
+Where requirements for minors overlap, a student must complete at least 12 discrete semester credits in each minor.
 Students must also maintain a cumulative GPA of 2.000 or higher in minor courses.

 Minors consist of a group of required and elective courses.
 At least 12 semester credits for the minor must be taken at Lewis & Clark.
 Minors are offered through a department, program, or curriculum; some are interdisciplinary.
 See departmental listings for minor requirements.